javintx/the-crm-service/README.md

 ### Customer REST API

-The request header `userId` must be filled with the user identifier to have access to the customer REST API.
+The request header `userReference` must be filled with the user identifier to have access to the customer REST API.

 - List all customers
   - GET /customer/all